 - Log out of any accounts and apps that you will not be using while reporting and remove them from your phone.
 Log out of browsers and clear your browsing history.
 This will better protect your accounts from being accessed should your phone be taken and searched.

 - Password protect all your devices and set up your devices to remote wipe before going out to report.
 Remote wipe will work only with an internet connection.
 Avoid using biometrics, such as your fingerprint, to unlock your phone as this can make access to your device easier should you be detained.

 - Take as few devices with you as possible.
 If you have spare devices, then use them and leave personal or work devices behind.

 - Consider turning on encryption for your Android phone.
 New iPhones have encryption as standard.
 Please check the law with regards to encryption use.

-- Where possible use end-to-end encrypted messaging services, such as Signal, to communicate with colleagues and sources.
+- Where possible use end-to-end encrypted messaging services, such as Signal or WhatsApp, to communicate with colleagues and sources.
 Set messages to delete after a certain timeframe.

 - Install a VPN to help access sites if they become blocked.
 Research the law around using a VPN and also look into which VPN provider has previously worked best during a partial internet shutdown.

 - Have a plan for how and when you will contact others should there be a complete internet shutdown.

 - Be aware that spyware including Pegasus has allegedly been used against journalists in India, according to research by Citizen Lab and CPJ interviews.
 Once installed on your phone, sophisticated spyware will monitor all activity, including encrypted messages.
 [Israel-based NSO Group says it markets Pegasus as a surveillance tool only to governments for law enforcement purposes, and has repeatedly told CPJ that it investigates reports that its products were misused in breach of contract.]

 Digital Safety: Securing and storing materials